cucullatus/gmm-classifier/README.txt

 > python classifier.py

-The result file 'result.txt' will be generated under folder "./result" This program requires the python library 'numpy' be installed on your computer.
+The result file 'result.txt' will be generated under folder "./result" This program requires the python library 'numpy' installed on your computer.

 Thanks
 ---------------